AnavSood/Relational-Trees/README.md

 # Results

 We provide two main results n the notes found [here](https://github.com/AnavSood/Relational-Trees/blob/master/Notes%20on%20Counting%20and%20Classification%20of%20Relational%20Trees.pdf).
-First we count the number of equivalence classes that are induced on binary strings of length n by a relation r.
-Second we are able to come up with a complete classification theorem for relational binary trees up to isomoprhism.
+First, we count the number of equivalence classes that are induced on binary strings of length n by a relation r.
+Second, we are able to come up with a complete classification theorem for relational binary trees up to isomoprhism.
 See the notes for definitions.

 # Acknowledgements

 I'd like to thank Erik for his guidance during the summer, and Arianna and Mason for both providing an open ear when I wanted to bounce ideas off someone and for making helpful suggestions throughout the research process.
-I'd like to especially thank Patrick for his continued interest in the problem, and his helpful ideas surrounding proof avenues and developing machinery.
+I'd like to especially thank Patrick for his continued interest in the problem, and his helpful ideas surrounding developing machinery and contributions to the work.